johnnovak/gridmonger-site/source/regions.rst

   they're handled just fine.
 In such cases, the **Origin** property of the level determines the corner the region subdivision starts from.

-  Although partial regions are handled correctly (in a mathemathical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain actions on them (e.g. when changing the origin, or resizing the level, the region borders could "shift around" in
+  Although partial regions are handled correctly (in a mathematical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain actions on them (e.g. when changing the origin, or resizing the level, the region borders could "shift around" in